uio23/freeMartHosted/README.md

-#Code for freeMart hosted on Heroku
+# Code for Free Mart hosted with Heroku